If I won the lottery, I’d build a beautiful reading garden for children.

 (OK, this is Cornwall — a group of children would head outside and run around in the hissing rain until they started to cry, and then be herded back inside by guilty-faced adults, to be given warm milk and blankets by the radiator.
 But this is my dream, so I’m sticking to it.)

-If I can earn the money to afford it, I will build a beautiful reading garden for children.
+I will earn some money and build a reading garden for children.